 - Exclude, upsell, or cross-sell to existing customers

 - Drive higher ROI (return on investment)

 Remarketing lets you improve your return on investment by optimizing your campaigns for specific audiences, which are the people who have visited your website before.
 First, you create a remarketing list to define the audience based on actions people take on your website, and then you create an association between the remarketing list and an ad group.

 You can optimize your audience targeting using four audience variables: Location, Time, Date, and Device type.
 You can use these individually or in combination.

 Remember, a bid on a keyword can increase your ad’s exposure to potential customers who meet the specific audience target.
 A bid adjustment is a percentage of your keyword bid – an addition to your original keyword bid.

 As your campaign progresses, you may find that your click-through rate and conversion rate are highest during certain times, for example, weeknights.
 This might be a perfect opportunity to use bid adjustments to improve your chances of displaying your ad Monday through Friday from 6:00 P.M. to 11:00 P.M.

-As for determining if your ads are eligible to show to a particular search user, Bing Ads first determines if your ad language allows your ad to show in a particular country, then considers the location target (and other target) settings you have configured.
+As for determining if your ads are eligible to show to a particular search user, Microsoft Advertising first determines if your ad language allows your ad to show in a particular country, then considers the location target (and other target) settings you have configured.
 If the criteria is met and the ad language is available in the country, then the ad is eligible to display.